EdenRochmanSharabi/stock-price-simulation/stock_simulation_engine/README.md

 ### Geometric Brownian Motion (GBM)

 The standard model for stock price movements with constant drift and volatility.
+Implementation in [models.py](./modules/models.py).

 ### Jump Diffusion Model

 Extends GBM by adding random jumps to model market shocks.
+Implementation in [models.py](./modules/models.py).

 ### Hybrid Model

 Combines GBM, jump diffusion, and volatility clustering to create a more realistic model of stock price behavior.
+Implementation in [models.py](./modules/models.py).

 ## Parameters